mmistakes/minimal-mistakes/_posts/2019-10-27-the-anatomy-of-an-optimization-model.md

 ---
 published: true
-title: Anatomy of Optimization Modeling
+title: The Anatomy of an Optimization Model
 date: 2019-11-11
 ---